EnterpriseDB/tpa/RELNOTES.md

 - Add new bronze/silver/gold/platinum layouts for BDR-Always-ON, selectable using the `--layout gold` configure option

+- Add experimental HARP v2 support with any BDR-Always-ON layout

 - Add declarative configuration for BDR witnesses (just set the instance's role to bdr+witness)